 Applying as an Undergraduate

-Pratt's new online application for fall 13 and spring 13 are now online.
 Below are links to our requirements and our online application.
-We ask all students to apply online since our process is now electronic including status checks.
+We require all students to apply online since our process is now electronic including status checks.
 Full instructions are found below.
 If you're not sure of your major, read about our programs below.
 Questions?
-Email us at firstname.lastname@example.org or check our FAQs.
+Email us at email@example.com or check our FAQs.

 - Application and Portfolio Requirements